getcoding-ca/handbook/docs/Students/3-preparations.md

 ### Next Steps

-This it it for now, but feel free to browse the other parts of this handbook!
+That's it for now until you are assigned a coach.
+Feel free to browse the other parts of this handbook!